WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

 While Google Sites may not offer extensive design customization options, it provides access to a range of web-based Google apps that can enhance your project’s performance.
-These apps, including Docs, Slide, Documents, YouTube, Gmail, Calendar, Sheets, Maps, and others
+These apps, including Docs, Slides, Documents, YouTube, Gmail, Calendar, Sheets, Maps, and others

 Once you’ve added a selected element or block to the webpage, you can customize its parameters and further format the content.
 This allows you to adjust color schemes, fonts, links, alignment, and other settings as needed.

-However, you can utilize third-party coding-free website widget creators such as Elfsight and CommonNinja to build various widgets (without needing coding skills) and embed them on your site.
+However, you can utilize third-party coding-free website widget creators such as Elfsight and Common Ninja to build various widgets (without needing coding skills) and embed them on your site.

-Following is an Instagram widget embedded on the Google Sites.
+The following is an Instagram widget embedded on the Google Sites.

-Also, you can create a custom contact form widget with multiple fields like file upload using the following widget builder:
+Also, you can create a custom contact form widget with multiple fields, like file upload, using the following widget builder:

 Verdict